 The Ellwood House Museum and our Visitor Center are open: Wednesday to Sunday from 12:30 to 4:30 PM

-Walk-in admissions are welcome, but we recommend that you reserve your ticket in advance.
+Walk-in admissions are welcome.
 All historic house tours last approximately 60-90 minutes and start in the Visitor Center.
 The Patience Ellwood Towle Visitor Center contains four exhibit galleries that detail the story of the Ellwood family and their role in the early history of DeKalb.
 The Visitor Center is always free to visit.

 Please arrive at least 10 minutes before your tour.